getlantern/lantern/README.md

     $ ./run.bash

-That script will fetch the required Java libraries, build, and run Lantern.
+That script will fetch the required libraries, build, and run Lantern.
 There's also a `quickRun.bash` script that will run Lantern when already built.